 Figure 3.1 1 client server architecture for a security layer of the WDR system.

 Each user, through a client WDR desktop application sends requests to its instance of local database server.
-The server handles those requests and sends response back to the client.
-When a client is connected to internet, the data on the local database server is directly synced with the data on the online main database server.
-Otherwise, the client has to wait until it gains Internet connection to sync with the online main database.
+The server handles those requests and sends a response back to the client.
+When a client is connected to internet, the data on the local database server is directly synced with the data on the remote main database server.
+Otherwise, the client has to wait until it gains Internet connection to sync with the revise database.

-The module design for the desktop WDR contains the following;
+the system shall consist of the following modules:-

-User access control module

-This module is used to authenticate users so that only authorized users can access the application
+User access control module: This module is used to authenticate users so that only authorized users can access the application

-Data protection module

-Data protection module validates, encrypts and decrypts weather data
+Data protection module: Data protection module validates, encrypts and decrypts weather data

 Activity logging module